For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 4. Your accommodation provider will likely prefer payments from a UK account.

 5. Setting up recurring payments (Direct Debits and standing orders) will be tricky or impossible.
-These are needed for paying mobile phone contracts, gym memberships and monthly rent.
+These are needed to pay for things like mobile phone contracts, gym memberships and monthly rent.

 6. Paying back friends in the UK would be complicated.